-- Search for ORPHA codes with respect to hierarchy - Extension of search to OMIN and ICD-10 codes - Search for genes
+- Search for ORPHA codes with respect to hierarchy - Extension of search to OMIM and ICD-10 codes - Search for genes

-The user interface is currently adapted and optimized in a dedicated working group.
+The user interface was adapted and optimized after several workshops with endusers conducted by a dedicated working group.

 7. Conclusion and summary